 In its cable business, Quebecor Media competes against incumbent local exchange carriers (or "ILECs").
 The primary one in Quebecor Media's market holds a regional licence to provide terrestrial broadcasting distribution in Montréal and in several other communities in the Province of Québec.
-That primary ILEC is rolling out its own Internet protocol television (or "IPTV") service throughout the country and, more specifically, in Montréal (including a portion of the greater Montréal area), Québec City, and in other locations in the Province of Québec.
+That primary ILEC is rolling out its own Internet Protocol Television (or "IPTV") service throughout the country and, more specifically, in Montréal (including a portion of the greater Montréal area), Québec City, and in other locations in the Province of Québec.
 It has also secured licences to launch video distribution services using video digital subscriber line (or "VDSL") technology.
 Quebecor Media's cable business competes against providers of direct broadcast satellite (or "DBS", which in Canada are also referred to as "DTH" for "direct-to-home" satellite providers), multichannel multipoint distribution systems, and satellite master antenna television systems.
-The direct access to some broadcasters' websites that provide streaming in HD of video-on-demand content is also available for some of the channels that Quebecor Media offers in its television programming.
+The direct access to some broadcasters' websites that provide streaming in high definition ("HD") of video-on-demand content is also available for some of the channels that Quebecor Media offers in its television programming.
 In addition, some third-party Internet service providers ("ISPs") have launched Internet Protocol video services ("IP video services") in territories where Quebecor Media provides services.

 Quebecor Media also faces competition from illegal providers of cable television services and illegal access to non-Canadian DBS (also called grey market piracy), as well as from signal theft of DBS that enables customers to access programming services from U.S. and Canadian DBS without paying any fees (also called black market piracy).
 Competitors in the video business also include emerging content delivery platforms.
-Furthermore, over-the-top ("OTT") content providers, such as Netflix, Apple TV and Amazon Prime Video, as well as Canadian services such as Crave TV, compete for viewership and for a share of the monthly entertainment spending currently allocated to traditional cable television and cable service video-on-demand offerings.
+Furthermore, OTT content providers, such as Netflix, Apple TV and Amazon Prime Video, as well as Canadian services such as Crave TV, compete for viewership and for a share of the monthly entertainment spending currently allocated to traditional cable television and cable service video-on-demand offerings.

-Unlike Quebecor Media, OTT service providers are not subject to Canadian Radio-television and Telecommunications Commission's ("CRTC") regulations and do not have to contribute financially to the Canadian traditional television business model or Internet infrastructure.
+Unlike Quebecor Media, OTT service providers are not subject to CRTC regulations and do not have to contribute financially to the Canadian traditional television business model or Internet infrastructure.
 Furthermore, foreign providers with no Canadian business place are not required to charge federal and provincial sales tax.
-Consequently, this could place Quebecor Media at a competitive disadvantage, lead to increased operational costs and have an adverse effect on its business, prospects, revenues, financial conditions, and results of operations.
+Consequently, this could place Quebecor Media at a competitive disadvantage, lead to increased operational costs and have an adverse effect on its business, prospects, revenues, financial condition, and results of operations.
+On September 28, 2017, the Minister of Canadian Heritage and Netflix concluded an arrangement pursuant to which Netflix undertakes to invest a minimum of \$500 million in original productions in Canada over the next five years.
+As part of this arrangement, the federal government has decided not to impose the Goods and Services Tax ("GST") on Netflix's services.
+Since Quebecor Media's own clients must pay GST when they buy Quebecor Media's services, this decision could place Quebecor Media at a competitive disadvantage.